Table of Contents

-- Can Lock: This user is able to lock and un-lock jobs.
+- Can Lock: This user can lock and un-lock jobs.

-- Can Anchor: This user is able to anchor and un-anchor jobs.
+- Can Anchor: This user can anchor and un-anchor jobs.

-- Can Expedite: This user is able to expedite jobs.
+- Can Expedite: This user can expedite jobs.

 - Can Change Job Status: Marks the user for future deletion.

-- Can Hold Jobs: This user is able to hold and un-hold jobs.
+- Can Hold Jobs: This user can hold and un-hold jobs.

 - Can reserve CTPs in Live Scenario: This user can create CTPs with reservations in the Live scenarios.
-All users with What-If access can create What-If CTOs and can reserve CTPs in What-If scenarios.
+In addition, all users with What-If access can create What-If CTOs and reserve CTPs in What-If scenarios.

-- Can Reschedule Purchases: This user is able to reschedule purchases using the Dock Schedule Board.
+- Can Reschedule Purchases: This user can reschedule purchases using the Dock Schedule Board.